1926 Atlantic hurricane season: Season summary

 The season featured twelve named storms and eight of which strengthened into hurricanes.
 With six of those storms reaching major hurricane intensity, this was the highest number in a season on record, until being tied in 1933 and 1950 and then being surpassed in 1961.
-There were several cyclones that brought devastating effects, including the Nassau hurricane, the Louisiana hurricane, the Miami hurricane, and the Havana-Bermuda.
-Collectively, the storms of this season left over $247.4 million in damage and at least 1,448 fatalities.
+There were several cyclones that brought devastating effects, including the Nassau hurricane, the Louisiana hurricane, the Miami hurricane, and the Havana–Bermuda hurricane.
+Collectively, the storms of this season left over $250.1 million in damage and at least 1,752 fatalities.